 A proscenium view that appeared in the October 30, 1926 issue of Exhibitors Herald.
 Thanks to Mike Hume/Historic Theatre Photography for finding it on Internet Archive.
 The caption for this photo: "View of proscenium arch, stage and organ grilles in the new Westlake theatre, Los Angeles, which is one of the recent additions to the West Coast Theatres chain."
 Thanks to Wendell Benedetti for working on the image.

-A nice shot of the Westlake's proscenium and asbestos.
+A lovely 1973 shot of the Westlake's proscenium and asbestos.
 Back in the days when it still had seats.
 And footlights!
-The undated photo is in the Los Angeles Public Library collection.
+The photo is in the Los Angeles Public Library collection.

 Recent main floor auditorium views: